tts-tcq-2024/paradigm-shift-in-c-vasi091/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+Extension used
+I am implementing Support a language in addition to English extension for extending and refactoring